teddynted/website-content/content/blog/creating-cl-cd-workflow-using-github-actions-for-react-app.md

 ### Let's get it cracking

-Let's begin by install Expo CLI and creating our app, ensure that node is installed on machine since we need it to expo CLI
+Let's begin by installing Expo CLI and creating our app, ensure that node is installed on machine since we need it for expo CLI.

 ```bash
 npm install -g expo-cli